SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_Sentry_PVQ.md

 1. If necessary, change the **Timespan Value**.
 This setting defines which time slot is used to visualize the data.
 Range: *1 minute* to *60 minutes*.
 1. **Log on.**

-Note that the driver uses the JSON API, so the username that the element uses to connect to the device must be granted API access rights.
+Note that the connector uses the JSON API, so the username that the element uses to connect to the device must be granted API access rights.
 To grant these rights:

 1. Open the web interface.
 1. Select **Configure** \>**Users**.